pjpalla/punto_collabora/README.md

 # punto_collabora
-This project is an evolution of the previous project Collabora
+This project is an evolution of the project named 'Collabora'